 Is the school located in a culinary destination?

-ICC’s locations are in the leading culinary areas of New York City; Silicon Valley, California; and Emilia-Romagna, Italy.
+ICC’s locations are in the leading culinary areas of New York City and Silicon Valley, California, with study abroad programs in Emilia-Romagna, Italy.

 What industry accolades has the school itself won in the past 3-5 years?
 What is its reputation?

 ICC has won the prestigious International Association of Culinary Professionals (IACP) “Culinary School of Excellence” Award for vocational training every year since 2010, and received the highest ranking “School of Excellence” Award from the accrediting commission ACCSC for 2012 in NYC and 2013 in California.
 The school’s technique books—based on ICC’s trademarked curriculum—have received James Beard Awards.

 Over the past 30 years, ICC (founded as French Culinary Institute) has achieved a stellar reputation; its Grand Diplôme is recognized at world-class restaurants across the world.